fhern103/Web-Crawler/README.md

 # Web-Crawler
-Create a report of the internal linking structure of a website.
+Creates a report of the internal linking structure of any website.